Skip to main content

 Prayer removes obstacles with a knack

-Om is imminent and transcendental
+Om is immanent and transcendental

 Om is auspicious and fundamental